jamiegyoung/deal-master-bot/README.md

 |`$unsubscribe / $unsub`|Unsubscribes the user from notifications|`$unsubscribe`|

 ## Setup / Admin Only Commands
->How do I setup this thing?!?!?!?
+>How do I setup this thing?

 | Command | Description |Example
 | --- | --- | ---|